Confused about which contraception* option might be best for you?

 *Contraception refers to methods or devices that prevent pregnancy.

-The SPHERE Centre of Research Excellence has developed a video resource explaining the different types of contraception you can access in Australia, with translated versions available as well - Arabic, Cantonese, Mandarin and Hindi.
+The SPHERE Centre of Research Excellence has developed a video resource explaining the different types of contraception you can access in Australia, with translated versions available as well (Arabic, Cantonese, Mandarin Chinese and Hindi).
 To watch the video, visit their page here.

 Choosing contraception is also about getting reliable information about methods.
 Visit the website below to use a simple tool to help you decide on the best option for you:

-- Visit the UQ Health Centre.
-To make an appointment regarding IUD insertion or pregnancy options please telephone the health centre directly (call: (07) 3365 6210)
+- Visit the UQ Medical Centre.
+To make an appointment regarding IUD insertion or pregnancy options, you can book a consultation via HotDoc or call the UQ Medical Centre (call: (07) 3365 6210).
+See further down below for more information.

-- Speak with your doctor, or search for a GP
+- Speak with your local doctor, or search for a GP

 - Use Children by Choice’s search to find specific services near you (e.g. LGBTIQA+ friendly services, no Medicare card required) or to get in contact with a professional.